-Highlights of the 2019/20 season include the Kálmándy30 – Jubilee Gala in Budapest, Brander La damnation de Faust at the Transilvania State Philharmonic in Cluj-Napoca, Colline La Boheme, Lodovico Otello and Zuniga Carmen at the Hungarian State Opera House of Cluj-Napoca where he is currently a memeber of the ensemble; Il Re Aida; Osmin Die Entführung aus dem Serail, Jose Castro La fanciulla del West and Lodovico Otello at Hungarian National Opera in Budapest.
+Recent highlights include the world premiere of Jenő Hubay’s Le luthier de Crémone at the Hungarian State Opera House in Budapest, conducted by Oliver von Dohnányi; the Levente Szörényi 75th anniversary concert and Kálmándy30 – Jubilee Gala, both in Budapest; Brander La damnation de Faust with the Transylvania State Philharmonic in Cluj-Napoca, Colline La bohème, Lodovico Otello and Zuniga Carmen at the Hungarian State Opera House, where he was a memeber of the ensemble; Il Re Aida; Osmin Die Entführung aus dem Serail, Jose Castro La fanciulla del West and Lodovico Otello at the Hungarian National Opera in Budapest.

-Köpeczi can be heard as Jose Castro and Billy Jackrabbit on the PENTATONE recording of La fanciulla del West.
+Köpeczi can also heard as Jose Castro and Billy Jackrabbit on the PENTATONE recording of La fanciulla del West.
 Following this performance he was immediately re-invited to sing Doctor Grenville in recording of La Traviata for the same label, which is due for release later this year.